Get Your Free 2026 Vacation Guide

 Mansfield Plantation

 In 1718, rice planters established themselves on the banks of the dusky Black River.
-Throughout the ensuing centuries, lots of living - and dying - have taken place at this carefully preserved antebellum plantation operating now as a bed and breakfast.
+Throughout the ensuing centuries, much living—and dying—has taken place at this carefully preserved antebellum plantation, now operating as a bed-and-breakfast.
 Given all that history, it only stands to reason that supernatural vibrations can be detected on occasion.
 Paranormal investigators staying in the North Guest House have picked up what's known as electronic voice phenomena, or EVPs.
 Basically, this means that, using very sensitive recording equipment, they've recorded otherworldly voices.
 So what was the message from the spirit world?
 "Don't leave me ..."
 Of course, no one would blame you for hightailing it out of there should you be so petitioned.

 Westin Poinsett